Click on SITE MAP to navigate the pages Back to Home Page Contact David

 SOUTHERN ROOTS INFO:

 ''Young R&B band from mid Sixties who played obscure soul numbers picked up from import 45s, a few blues plus some Who songs.
 They built up a fair following on the youth club circuit before disbanding.
 Day joined John Drevar's Expression and later worked the Northern clubs.
-Edmonds and McRae also joined Expression and Fagg went onto the Midnight Movers and Bob Pearce Blues Band" Bob Pearce tells me that Melvyn Day now lives in Sheffield and is forming a new R&B band!
+Edmonds and McRae also joined Expression and Fagg went onto the Midnight Movers and Bob Pearce Blues Band" Melvyn Day now lives in Sheffield and still fronting R&B bands!

 I enjoyed my year with the Earth Angels as we featured unusual numbers mixed with Who style numbers and had a good sound during the Mod era although I was riding motorbikes at the time instead of the obligatory scooter!
 This did confuse people as I wore Mod clothes but rode a 250cc Francis Barnett with 'Harley' handlebars so everybody asked me "Are you a Mod or a Rocker?"
 I replied "I'm a Mocker!"
-Here I am posing with my small 'chopper'
+Here I am posing with my 'chopper' Francis Barnett 250 Twin- would be worth a small fortune these days.

 Ernie's mail: